Are you considering... ???

-In case you missed our previous sessions, we have made a handy little podcast so you can listen at your leisure!
+In case you missed our previous sessions, we have recorded them all so that you can listen back at your leisure!

 Disha set up The Mentoring Scheme because, having recently had to navigate life as a GCSE student herself, she wanted to use her experience to help others who are going through the same situation she did.